top of page

 5. The Fire Next Time by James Baldwin

-Synopsis: This book consists of two essays that explore race in America with Baldwin’s signature eloquence and unflinching honesty.
-He examines the role of race in U.S. history and offers a personal perspective on Black identity and resistance.
+Synopsis: Published in 1963 during the height of the Civil Rights Movement, this book consists of two essays: "My Dungeon Shook: Letter to My Nephew on the One Hundredth Anniversary of the Emancipation" and "Down at the Cross: Letter from a Region in My Mind."
+Baldwin explores race in America with his signature eloquence and unflinching honesty.
+He examines the role of race in U.S. history, the failures of religion, and offers a personal perspective on Black identity and resistance.

-Perfect For: Those looking for a philosophical and literary approach to racial issues.
+Who Should Read It: Those looking for a philosophical and literary approach to racial issues.
+Baldwin is a master stylist, and his prose demands to be savored and reflected upon.

 Caste: The Origins of Our Discontents by Isabel Wilkerson